mikeobrien/mikeobrien.github.com/_posts/2012-7-2-configuring-nginx-asp-net-and-fubu-on-raspberry-pi.md

 tags: [RaspberryPi, Mono, ASP.NET, FubuMVC]
 ---

-Thanks to the various sources on the interwebs for help compiling these steps.
+Thanks to the all the sources on the interwebs for help compiling these steps.

 These instructions assume you're running Debian image on your pi.
 If you havent set that up see [here](http://www.raspberrypi.org/downloads) for further instructions.